3liz/py-qgis-wps/README.md

-# QYWPS
+# Py-Qgis-WPS

-QYWPS is an implementation of the Web Processing Service standard from the Open Geospatial Consortium based on the Qgis processing API.
+Py-Qgis-WPS is an implementation of the Web Processing Service standard from the Open Geospatial Consortium based on the Qgis processing API.

-QYWPS will enable you to use Qgis processing algorithms written for Qgis desktop directy on server side.
+Py-Qgis-WPS will enable you to use Qgis processing algorithms written for Qgis desktop directy on server side.

-QYWPS is written in Python.
+Py-Qgis-WPS is written in Python.

-QYWPS is a fork of PyWPS
+Py-Qgis-WPS is a fork of PyWPS

 Requirements and limitations:

 - Python 3.5+ only
 - Windows not officially supported

-# Why QYWPS ?
+# Why Py-Qgis-WPS ?

-QYWPS differs from PyWPS in the following:
+Py-Qgis-WPS differs from PyWPS in the following:

 * Qgis centric
 * Handle all request in asynchronous way: all jobs should run in a non blocking way,  even